-Through the Counseling Office, NMJC offers a variety of tests.
-Academic skills assessment measures a student's ability in reading, math, and English to assist students in selecting the class(es) that are appropriate for their academic background.
-New students who will be seeking a degree or certificate or taking their first college level math and / or English class are required to take the assessments.
+NMJC offers the Accuplacer for assessment of a student's abilities in reading, math, and English.
+This assessment is provided to assist students in the selection of class(es) that are appropriate for their academic background.
+New students who will be seeking a degree or certificate, or taking their first college level math and / or English class, are required to take the Accuplacer in the absence of other placement scores.NMJC accepts ACT, SAT, and ASSET scores for placement.

-Among the examinations that might be administered at NMJC are COMPASS & Accuplacer math, reading, and English tests.
-NMJC accepts ACT, SAT, and ASSET scores from all students for placement.
-NMJC also honors AP and CLEP scores but administers only the CLEP.
-Testing accommodations for individuals with disabilities are available upon request; documentation and prior notice are required.
+NMJC honors AP and CLEP scores but administers only the CLEP.

+Testing accommodations for individuals with disabilities are available upon request; documentation and prior notice is required.

-Contact Information Counseling Office Office hours are Monday - Friday 8 a.m. to 5 p.m.
-575.492.2577
+Contact Information: Testing Center Office hours are Monday - Friday 8 a.m. to 5 p.m.
+575.492.2591